-In our opinion, based on our audits, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of the Bank and its subsidiaries as of December 31, 2005 and 2006, and the consolidated results of its operations and its cash flows for the years then ended in conformity with the "Business Accounting Law", the "Regulations Governing the Preparation of Financial Reports by Public Banks", the "Guidelines Governing the Preparation of Financial Reports by Securities Issuers" and accounting principles generally accepted in the ROC.
+In our opinion, based on our audits, the financial statements referred to above present fairly, in all material respects, the financial position of the Bank as of December 31, 2005 and 2006, and the results of its operations and its cash flows for the years then ended in conformity with the "Business Accounting Law", the "Regulations Governing the Preparation of Financial Reports by Public Banks", the "Guidelines Governing the Preparation of Financial Reports by Securities Issuers" and accounting principles generally accepted in the ROC.

-As discussed in Note III to the consolidated financial statements, effective from January 1, 2006, the Bank and its subsidiaries adopted the ROC Statements of Financial Accounting Standards ("SFAS") No. 34, "Accounting for Financial Instruments" and No. 36 "Disclosure and Presentation of Financial Instruments" to account for its financial instruments.
-The Bank and its subsidiaries also have adopted the ROC SFAS No.35, "Accounting for Asset Impairment" to account for the impairment of its assets, effective from January 1, 2005.
+As discussed in Note III to the financial statements, effective from January 1, 2006, the Bank adopted the ROC Statements of Financial Accounting Standards ("SFAS") No. 34, "Accounting for Financial Instruments" and No. 36 "Disclosure and Presentation of Financial Instruments" to account for its financial instruments.
+The Bank also has adopted the ROC SFAS No. 35, "Accounting for Asset Impairment" to account for the impairment of its assets, effective from January 1, 2005.